nodejs/dev-policy/README.md

 For the Converged Project, a new Github organization owned and managed by the Node.js Foundation will be created.
 Once the new Github organization is established, ownership of the existing iojs/io.js and joyent/node repositories should be transferred.
 From there, the Convergence WG will be responsible for determining the exact next steps for creating the Converged repository.
 Additional repositories from each of the existing joyent/* and iojs/* organizations may need to be transferred to the Node.js Foundation organization as well.

 The Converged repository must contain release branches for all prior stable lines from both release lines.

+Note: The specific details for how the organization will be created (e.g. if it would be a brand new organization or a migration of one or both of the existing organizations) has yet to be determined.
+This is a complex issue that will require careful thought.
+It will be the responsibility of the Convergence WG to determine the specific details.

 ### Long Term Support WG